Comment on page

 Some examples of how we talk about game mechanics:

-- Super Mario 64's gameplay consists of core mechanics like running and jumping on platforms to reach the exit.
-Some Mario 64 levels support secondary mechanics like wall kicks with secret shortcuts.
+Super Mario 64's core mechanics are running and jumping to reach the exit.
+Some Mario 64 levels support secondary mechanics like wall kicks for secret shortcuts.

-- Doom's core mechanics involve running and shooting, with little or no jumping.
-Sometimes players can trick monsters into shooting each other, a secondary mechanic called in-fighting.
+Doom's core mechanics involve running and shooting, with little or no jumping.
+Sometimes players trick monsters into shooting each other, a secondary mechanic called in-fighting.

-- Thief: The Dark Project is a stealth game about avoiding direct confrontation, and features a core mechanic where loud fast footsteps attract guards.
+Thief: The Dark Project is a stealth game about avoiding enemies, with a core mechanic where loud fast footsteps attract guards.
 In contrast to Mario and Doom, Thief discourages fast movement, and running is a secondary mechanic.

-Mario 64, Doom, and Thief are all similar -- they are 3D action games about reaching the exit without dying.
-However, these games also have very different rules and game mechanics, which requires very different approaches to level design.
-Mario-style platforming would likely make for an impossible Doom level, and Doom-style hordes of monsters would make for a brutally unfair Thief level.
+Mario 64, Doom, and Thief are all similar 3D action games about reaching the exit without dying.
+However these games require very different approaches to level design.
+Mario platforming would make for an impossible Doom level, and Doom-style hordes of monsters would make for a brutally unfair Thief level.

-Do not design for the genre, do not sleepwalk into familiar patterns and conventions.
-Instead, design for the actual game that exists.
-Get a feel for the game.
-If you're modding a pre-existing game, play that game for at least a couple hours, including other community modders' work.
-Watch YouTube footage of gameplay, and pay attention to how other players combine various mechanics and game systems.
+Do not design for the genre, do not sleepwalk into familiar patterns.
+Instead, design for the actual game that exists!
+If you're modding a game, play it for at least a couple hours, including other modders' work.
+Watch YouTube gameplay footage, pay attention to how other players use mechanics and systems.

 It's hard to build levels without knowing the mechanics.
 Both mechanics and levels depend on each other, one cannot exist without the other.
 You can't evaluate a mechanic without testing in a level, but you also can't quite evaluate a level without finalized mechanics.